 I made my version of this popular and free Project Linus blanket pattern that they’ve dubbed the Sideways Shell Baby Afghan (aka Newbie Shell Afghan) specially designed for new crocheters.
-It was designed by Donna Laing in 2000, but I made an identical one for my second baby in 1988.
+They claim it was designed by Donna Laing in 2000, but I made an identical one for my second baby in 1988 from a pattern I purchased at Fred Meyer.
 It was the second-to-the-last thing I had made before I took my 20-year hiatus from crocheting, and I made it in pink, blue and white variegated yarn because we didn’t know the sex of our baby until he was born.
-I still have that blanket, and it’s packed away in his keepsake box, but I remembered the pattern well and loved it.
+I still have that blanket, it’s packed away in his keepsake box, but I remembered the pattern well and loved it.

-While I’m more of an intermediate crocheter I love this pattern because the half shell is a fun stitch and the pattern is very forgiving.
-Mistakes are easily hidden and not noticeable and it works up quickly.
+I love this pattern because the half shell is a fun stitch, and the pattern is very forgiving.
+Mistakes are easily hidden and not noticeable, and it works up quickly.
 This is my mindless pattern – I usually have two projects going at all times – one that needs constant concentration and precise stitches and one I can do while I’m watching TV or chatting with the hubby.

-The blanket feels so luxurious to the touch – warm and snugly but not thick.
-I love the way it lays in my hand.
-I nearly put a teal border on it or some solid flowers, but I thought leaving it without flowers or other colors could make it a unisex blanket, even with the slight ruffle around the outside.
+I purchased 15 skeins of this variegated yarn and have loved every item I’ve made with it!
+This blanket feels so luxurious to the touch – warm and snugly, but not too thick or heavy and I love the way it lays in my hand.
+I nearly put a teal border on it or some solid flowers, but I thought leaving it without any adornments, or other colors could make it a unisex blanket, even with the slight ruffle around the outside.